-- €129.7 million in income primarily related to deferred tax assets, essentially for inventory internal profit margin elimination and partially recognizing tax loss carryforwards in Canada as assets following the marketing of Sohonos; - a €55.7 million net expense related to deferred tax liabilities mainly due to a €71.9 million expense related to deferred tax liabilities correlated to a partial reversal of impairment of the intangible asset palovarotene (see note 1.3), offset in particular by €22.9 million in income associated with the recovery of deferred tax liabilities pertaining to the amortization of assets identified during acquisitions.
+- €129.7 million in income for deferred tax assets, essentially for inventory internal profit margin elimination and for partial recognition of tax loss carryforwards in Canada after Sohonos hit shelves. - a €55.7 million net expense for deferred tax liabilities mainly due to a €71.9 million expense related to deferred tax liabilities correlated to a partial reversal of impairment of the intangible asset palovarotene, which was offset in particular by €22.9 million in income related to recovering deferred tax liabilities correlated with amortizing assets identified during acquisitions.